 The safety and health of the employees of United Power Ltd. is of vital importance, and as outlined in our company manual, safety is a shared responsibility by all employees and shall be an integral component of work activities.
-We consider safety, not only for our staff, but for our clients personnel too.
+The electrical industry has many hazards.
+Therefore, we consider the safety of not only our staff, but the safety of our clients personnel too.
 Our intent is to operate seamlessly with safety as our priority.

 HEALTH HAZARDS OF COVID-19

 COVID-19 has been declared a global pandemic and a public health emergency in British Columbia.
 SARS-CoV-2 is a virus that can cause the respiratory illness COVID-19.
 This illness can lead to hospitalization and death.
 The effects of COVID-19 are expected to be much more severe than for seasonal influenza because most people will not have any immunity to the virus.
 Seniors and people with underlying health issues (including heart disease, diabetes and lung disease) are at a higher risk of hospitalization and death, but young and healthy people are also at risk.